OUTGOING INTERGOVERNMENTAL

 residence of the obligor, the individual obligee, or

-the child for whose benefit the support order is issued, the parties
+the child for whose benefit the support order is issued, the parties consent in

-continue to exercise jurisdiction to modify the tribunal’s order.
+exercise jurisdiction to modify the tribunal’s order.

 (2) A tribunal of this state that